-Notice 97-19, as modified by Notice 98-34, requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.
+Notice 98-34, requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.

-A is eligible to request a ruling pursuant to Notice 98-34 because he became fully liable to tax on his worldwide income in Country B, the country in which he was born.
-3
+A is eligible to request a ruling pursuant to Notice 98-34 because she is a resident of Country B and her worldwide income is subject to Country B tax, the country in which she was born.